werf/werf/docs/_includes/reference/cli/werf_kubectl_create_token.md

   # Request a token bound to an instance of a Secret object
   kubectl create token myapp --bound-object-kind Secret --bound-object-name mysecret

-  # Request a token bound to an instance of a Secret object with a specific uid
+  # Request a token bound to an instance of a Secret object with a specific UID
   kubectl create token myapp --bound-object-kind Secret --bound-object-name mysecret --bound-object-uid 0d4691ed-659b-4935-a832-355f77ee47cc
 ```